 First, your Project Owner must add the Project you'd like to share assets with as a Trusted Project using these instructions (/articles/setting-up-a-trusted-project)

 Edit the sharing on the asset you would like to share, using the following instructions:

-As your team begins transitioning from traditional cloud hosting environments, there will inevitably be a time when when the team wants to "snapshot" a system.
+As a team begins transitioning from traditional cloud hosting environments, there will inevitably be a time when when someone wants to "snapshot" a system.
 A snapshot preserves the state and data of a virtual machine at a specific point in time.
 They are used to restore that ...